jhedstrom/pnwds-2012-behat-mink-drupal-qa/one/01_slide.md

 Ability to find and load sub-contexts that can be bundled with contrib modules

-Complex features can have step-definitions (think Media, or Views)
+Complex features can have common step-definitions (think Media, or Views)

+!SLIDE center
+# Roadmap